rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    ### Pull Request

-   A pull request can be cancelled from GitHub.
+   A pull request can be cancelled in the GitHub web GUI.

    <a href="https://wilsonmar.github.io/git-flow#PullRequest">Return</a>